The Booz Allen Foundation is inviting all innovators to apply for grants totaling $1 million.

 - Religious activities conducted by religious organizations not of direct benefit to the entire community

-- Nonprofit organizations that are not recognized by the U.S. Internal Revenue Service as public charities
+- Nonprofit organizations that are not recognized by the IRS as public charities

 The final decision on funding is at the sole and exclusive discretion of the Foundation and its Board of Directors.